top of page

 Knowledge sharing is crucial in software teams.
 Since the entire product's success hinges on the whole team, team members must impart knowledge gained.
 It encouraged open communication and optimized working conditions.
 Hence, promote data sharing to reduce information stagnation.
 You can achieve this through code reviews and regular review meetings.

-4. High-quality control
+4. High-quality Control

 Since the duration of each step is short in each iteration, quality control is imperative for optimizing the product.
 Each step and iteration should end with a review and quality check.
 Plus, quality control includes code efficiency as well.
 Shorten code when possible and eliminate code that adds no value.